2023 Hawthorn Football Club season: Club summary

-The 2023 AFL season will be the 127th season of the VFL/AFL competition since its inception in 1897; having entered the competition in 1925, it will be the 99th season contested by the Hawthorn Football Club.
+The 2023 AFL season was the 127th season of the VFL/AFL competition since its inception in 1897; having entered the competition in 1925, it was the 99th season contested by the Hawthorn Football Club.
 Tasmania, iiNet, and Nissan are expected to continue as the club's three major sponsors, as they had done since 2006, 2013, and 2019 respectively, while ISC will replace Adidas as the clubs manufacturer of its on-and-off field apparel.
 Hawthorn will continue its alignment with the Box Hill Hawks Football Club in the Victorian Football League, allowing Hawthorn-listed players to play with the Box Hill Hawks when not selected in AFL matches.

-Season summary

-22 December 2022 – Jai Newcombe signs a three-year deal to stay at Hawthorn until the end of 2026.